 Over time, the smartest of these products will be much more robot than just a robot vacuum.
 Since they know where everything is in your house, and can then move around it, robot vacuums could be a handy place from which to control and manage your smart home.
 “The home needs to get better at understanding itself,” Mr. Angle said.

 Buying a robot vacuum cleaner is a little like buying a car, in that there is no one choice that’s right for everyone.
 If you’re only worried about the simplicity and the basics, you don’t need to spend too much money.
 The Eufy Robovac 30c is a good vacuum cleaner that takes the job out of your hands.
 We didn’t test its cheaper sibling, the $150 Robovac 11s, but the only difference between the two is the Wi-Fi connection, so if you don’t care about the app, you can save even more money.

 If you want the complete best of the best vehicle of the bunch, then there’s just no beating the Roomba i7+.
 It can’t mop—We wish it could—but the Roomba has a useful app, and lots of smart features.
 It just does its job really well.
 Its crowning feature is a large dustbin built into its base: Instead of emptying the vacuum every time you run it, you empty it every few weeks.
 And there are cheaper versions of this bot too without some of these extras.

-After a few days, We hardly even thought about the Roomba i7+, which is exactly what we were looking for.
+After a few days of thinking which robot vacuum is the best, We hardly even thought about the Roomba i7+, which is exactly what we were looking for.
 We don’t vacuum anymore, but our floors are clean.